nerdofthedance/Nerd-of-the-Dance/README.md

 In detail the string is decoded into the pose and weight informations for the feet, and the duration of the pose.
 The duration is the number after the keyword _dur_.
 It needs to be identical with the duration code for the silent break _s_ .
 The duration of _s_ determines the position in the music.
 The argument to the tango-pose function is interpreted for the graphics.

 The keywords for the feet are _ll_ for _leader, left foot_, _lr_ for _leader, right foot_, _fl_ for _follower, left foot_ and _fl_ for _follower, right foot_.
 The keyword is followed by the valuse _xybw_, where _x_ is position left to right, _y_ is position bottom to top, _b_ (for _beta_) is orientation as described above, and _w_ is the weight.
+In the image above, the follower's right foot is shown, the arguments are _3655_.

-Since I don't know Guile, nor have a good ide, I haven't written a descent argument parser yet.
+Since I don't know Guile, nor have a good IDE, I haven't written a descent argument parser yet.
 Therefore, the argument string __MUST__ respect the positions of these arguments as given in the example, or the parser will crash.

+# Music

+My examples will be dance steps along with Tango Argentino music.
+However, I don't have time to clarify the rights someone might hold for popular songs.
+Therefore the music to the examples is written by the nerd himself (following  [Chris Mooney's guide](https://composerfocus.com/how-to-write-a-tango/)).
+The music examples are trivial on purpose so nobody can claim them.
+If someone wants to contribute examples with known songs, please clarify the rights before suggesting.
+If you bring me the written consent of the rights owner, I may transscribe the song as time allows.

+# Improvements

+## More expressiveness

+As time allows, I would like to add more options to express in the pose diagram.
+These include, but are not limited to, some Tango Argentino poses (there is quite a list in https://en.wikipedia.org/wiki/Figures_of_Argentine_tango).
+For a start, I would add gancho, voleo, colgada and barrida, than maybe planeo.

+Also, it might be interesting to indicate how high or low the dancers are standing and the shape of the embrace.
+On the other hand, these are largely implied by the pose, so in the interest of a concise representation that might gain the character of a symbol, maybe less detail is better.
+This needs to be tried out, I guess.

+## Better code

+As mentioned before, I'm not good at Lisp or Scheme or Guile.
+Being unfamiliar with function definitions or procedure definitions, I produced a lot of bad copy-paste style code.
+This needs to be fixed.

+Also I'm not at all happy with the arguments to the markup function, i.e. that this is a string where the user needs to stick precisely to the positions of the characters in the string.
+I'd like to change this, but I'm still uncertain which other method to provide the arguments would be most safe and easy to use.

+## More examples

+After the technical issues are improved, I'd like to turn to the real reason for doing all this and provide more songs along with the dance.
+The really interesting question is: what is in the music, and how does a couple best express their common feelings when listening to the music together by transfering them to motion.

+# Contact

+For questions and comments write to the [nerd of the dance](mailto:nerdofthedance@protonmail.com).